moment/luxon/docs/zones.md

 Luxon's DateTime class supports zones directly.
 By default, a date created in Luxon is "in" the local time zone of the machine it's running on.
 By "in" we mean that the DateTime has, as one of its properties, an associated zone.

-It's important to remember that a DateTime represents a specific instant in time and that instant has an unambiguous meaning independent of what time zone you're in; the zone is really piece of social metadata that affects how humans interact with the time, rather than a fact about the passing of time itself.
+It's important to remember that a DateTime represents a specific instant in time and that instant has an unambiguous meaning independent of what time zone you're in; the zone is really a piece of social metadata that affects how humans interact with the time, rather than a fact about the passing of time itself.
 Of course, Luxon is a library for humans, so that social metadata affects Luxon's behavior too.
 It just doesn't change _what time it is_.

 Specifically, a DateTime's zone affects its behavior in these ways: